pbenner/modhmm/README.md

     "Verbose"                         : 1
 }
 ```
+ModHMM requires open chromatin information, which can be either provided as ATAC-seq or DNase-seq data.
 The following configuration can be used if data instead is given in bigWig format:
 ```R
 {
     # Data is provided as bigWig files.
 Set all coverage files static!